Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 *User*.
 The Shell provides basic infrastructure for the Alveo platform like PCIe connectivity, board management, Dynamic Function Exchange (DFX), sensors, clocking, reset, and security.
-DFX, partial reconfiguration, is responsible for loading the user compiled FPGA binary is the User partition.
+DFX, partial reconfiguration, is responsible for loading the user compiled FPGA binary.

 For DFX to work properly, physical partitions require strict HW compatibility with each other.
 Every physical partition has two interface UUIDs: the *parent*